 Post graduate studies

-Do you wish to apply for a professional study?
+Do you wish to apply for a regulated profession?

-UiB offers 14 different professional studies taught in Norwegian.
-Amongst these are professional studies in medicine, dentistry, social economics, psychology and different teacher educations.
+UiB offers admission to 14 regulated profession studies, all taught in Norwegian.
+Amongst these are law, medical studies, dentistry, social economics, psychology and different teacher educations.
 You can find the complete list (in Norwegian only) on our website.

 Note that many of the professional studies, like medicine and dentistry, have very high GPA requirements and specific entrance requirements.